“I Can’t Stop Being Angry”

 I can’t stop myself from being mad at my husband, and it’s ruining our marriage.
 I know I’m not supposed to look at his flaws all the time, but I do.
 I just seem to be angry at him all the time, even though he is a great husband and father.
 Do I need therapy?
 Is our marriage over?

 [Shan was answered privately by a counselor.
+You may wish to contact our TMF marriage counselors for a private response.
 It’s free to ask your questions here. —Ed]

 Can Anger At Your Spouse Be Overcome?

-Anger is one of the most common problems in a marriage, so don’t be ashamed of it.
-People afflicted by anger know very well how it steals every ounce of happiness, making the goal of marital harmony feel completely out of reach.
+Those afflicted by anger know how it steals every ounce of happiness, making the goals of marital happiness and especially harmony feel completely out of reach.
 But once anger is conquered, you’ll be overjoyed by all the love that comes rushing back into your marriage.
+So of course this is important enough to address.

-It’s a shame we don’t learn about how the mind works in school or when growing up, as we would avoid so many negative interactions with others; especially our spouses.
+It’s a shame we don’t learn about how the mind works in school while growing up, as we would have been able to avoid so many negative interactions with others; especially our spouses.

-We’ve found that learning how the mind works and eliminating anger are so critically important for saving marriages that they are the first concepts we teach our clients.
+Here at TMF, we’ve found that learning how the mind works and eliminating anger is so critically important for saving marriages that mastering anger, emotions, and especially anger are among the first concepts we teach our clients.
 Because of this, our approach has proven to be far more effective than traditional marriage help.

 No one has to live with anger.
 It can be conquered!

-Once you learn why your mind gets angry, and start seeing for yourself how it works, you’ll be able to start making progress.
+As one learns why your mind gets angry, and starts seeing for yourself how it works (the mind is not as complicated as they would have you believe), you’ll be able to start making progress.

-Although most people are able to ‘get by’ living with their anger, many more eventually reach a point where the anger episodes get so bad they finally recognize how it affects their lives, their marriages, and their basic peace and happiness.
-At that point, something has to be done.
+Although most people can ‘get by’ living with their anger, most people eventually reach a point where the anger episodes get so bad they finally recognize how it affects their lives, their marriages, and their basic peace and happiness.
+At that point, something has to be done otherwise the marriage is doomed to failure.

 Fortunately, anger is one of the problems that can easily be traced to its root cause and overcome.

-Long before I became a marriage healer, I personally suffered from anger and eventually came to my own point of realization that something had to be done.
+Long before I became a marriage healer, I personally suffered from anger and eventually reached a point of realization.
+I knew that something had to be done.

 I had always been prone to anger, but I never saw it as a problem.
-I always had a reason to justify it.
-In the ’90s, I started recognizing the negative impact it had on my family, friends, and business associates and I finally decided to do something about it.
+I always had a reason to justify it whether it was to blame someone or something I. like almost everyone else never thought I had a “problem”.
+It wasn’t until the ’90s, I started recognizing the negative impact it had on my family, friends, and business associates that I finally decided to do something about it.

 With a determined effort, and many “final” vows to stop being angry, I was able to make some progress, but not nearly enough considering the effort I put in.
-It took everything I could muster to just begin to control my outer reactions.
+It took everything I could muster to just begin to control my outer reactions but my inner anger was burning a hole in my heart.
+I even got headaches from the (wrong) effort.

 After working on it for over 10 years, I still hadn’t made any real progress.
-The only thing I learned to do was to become aware of my reactions.
-Sometimes I could stuff my anger, or redirect it.
-But I never actually conquered it then.
+The only thing I learned to do was to become somewhat aware of my reactions but not always and I was still not in control.
+Sometimes I could stuff my anger, or redirect it when I was in a situation that demanded it.
+But I never actually conquered it.
+Ironically, my wife and kids got the brunt of it.

-Once I began saving marriages, I started observing anger objectively, traced its origins, learned what fed it, and devised a way to eliminate it.
+When I began saving marriages, I started observing anger more objectively, traced its origins, learned what fed it, and devised a way to eliminate it, entirely.

-Everything changed when I learned about the relationship between the body, mind, and soul.
-This is the real key to understanding the cause of anger and how it impacts marriage.
+Everything came into real focus when I learned about the relationship between the body, mind, and soul.
+This is the real key to understanding the cause of anger and how it impacts marriage (also how to have an incredible marriage).

-Through helping my clients, I created a clear, foolproof process to conquer anger.
+Through helping my clients, I created a clear, foolproof process to conquer anger, to eliminate it.
 I now teach this process as part of my larger step-by-step marriage-saving system.
-It has done wonders for me and my clients, allowing us to master anger, and become immune to the anger of others.
+It has done wonders for me and my clients, allowing us to master anger, and simultaneously become immune to the anger of others.
 As you can imagine, that was a very pleasant and unexpected surprise for me!

 In this article, I’m going to share my discoveries with you, so you can see for yourself how anger works and what you can do about it.